coq/platform/README.md

 # Coq platform

+The Coq platform is a distribution of the Coq proof assistant together with a selection of Coq libraries.
-The coq platform is a set of scripts and patches which allows to compile and install Coq and a set of useful Coq libraries and plugins on macOS, Windows and many Linux distributions in a reliable way with consistent results.
+It provides a set of scripts to compile and install OPAM, Coq, Coq libraries and Coq plugins on MacOS, Windows and many Linux distributions in a reliable way with consistent results.

 See [Charter](charter.md) for the coq platform concept.